wrengr/exact-combinatorics/README.md

 ## Install

-This is a simple package and should be easy to install via any of the standared methods:
+This is a simple package and should be easy to install via the standared method:

-    -- With cabal-install and without the source:
-    $> cabal new-install exact-combinatorics
-    -- or:
     $> cabal install exact-combinatorics

-    -- With cabal-install and with the source already:
-    $> cd exact-combinatorics
-    $> cabal install

-    -- Without cabal-install, but with the source already:
-    $> cd exact-combinatorics
-    $> runhaskell Setup.hs configure --user
-    $> runhaskell Setup.hs build
-    $> runhaskell Setup.hs test
-    $> runhaskell Setup.hs haddock --hyperlink-source
-    $> runhaskell Setup.hs copy
-    $> runhaskell Setup.hs register

-The test step is optional and currently does nothing.
-The Haddock step is also optional.

 ## Portability